Published:

 Category:

 S. Rao Kosaraju and Dean Ed Schlesinger at a 2019 reception honoring Kosaraju's 50 years in the Department of Computer Science.
-Kosarajuu holds a plaque denoting this honor.
+Kosaraju holds a plaque denoting this honor.

-Professor S. Rao Kosaraju has retired from JHU after 50 years of service with the department and has been appointed Edward J. Schaefer Professor Emeritus.
+After 50 years in its Department of Computer Science, S. Rao Kosaraju has retired from the Johns Hopkins University and has been appointed as the Edward J. Schaefer Professor Emeritus.

-Kosaraju won the William H. Huggins Excellence in Teaching Award from the Whiting School of Engineering in 1992 and an Alumni Association Excellence in Teaching Awards in 1999 and 2001.
-In 2000, he received the Association for Computing Machinery SIGACT Distinguished Service Award for outstanding service to the theoretical computer science community.
-He is a fellow of ACM and IEEE.
+Kosaraju won the William H. Huggins Excellence in Teaching Award from the Whiting School of Engineering in 1992; the Johns Hopkins Alumni Association’s Excellence in Teaching Awards in 1999 and 2001; and the Robert B. Pond, Sr. Excellence in Teaching Award in 2009.
+In 2000, he received a Distinguished Service Award from the ACM Special Interest Group on Algorithms and Computation Theory for his outstanding service to the theoretical computer science community.

-“Kosaraju has been a thought leader in theoretical computer science for over 50 years.
-He has built a legacy of prominent contributions to the field of algorithms in diverse areas, such as universal graphs, pattern matching, and derandomization,” said Randal Burns, Head, Computer Science.
-“He has imparted this knowledge to generations of Hopkins undergraduate and graduate students.”
+“Rao has been a thought leader in theoretical computer science for over 50 years and has built a legacy of prominent contributions to the field of algorithms in diverse areas such as universal graphs, pattern matching, and derandomization,” says Randal Burns, the head of the Department of Computer Science.
+“In turn, he has imparted this knowledge to generations of Hopkins undergraduate and graduate students.”

-The Computer Science Department is deeply indebted to Rao for his 50 years of scholarship, leadership, and service in the field of Computer Science at Johns Hopkins University.
-His commitment and accomplishments are an inspiration to us all.
+The department is deeply indebted to Kosaraju for his 50 years of scholarship, leadership, and service in the field of computer science at the Johns Hopkins University.